tripeersyou/francisoliverdev/_posts/2019-08-30-uaap-real-time-sentiment-analysis.md

 title: UAAP Real Time Sentiment Analysis of Fan Tweets
 date: 2019-08-30
 author: Francis Avanceña
-tags: twitter, javascript, datascience
+tags: twitter, javascript, datascience, datavisualization
 cover_image:

 ---
 It is UAAP season once again and this year’s season 82  is hosted by Ateneo it is a good time to take a look at one of my favorite projects I did during my senior year in college.
 This one is taken from the final project for CS 129.1: Special Topics in Software Engineering: Contemporary Database Technologies, more commonly known as “Contempo DB”.
 For this project, we did a real-time tweet analysis of tweets during the Final Four game of the Ateneo Blue Eagles and the FEU Tamaraws last November 25, 2018.